Skip to main content

 The 2026 market is the most favorable environment for buyers in years, but only in the right places.
 In Northeast and Midwest metros, competition remains real due to limited inventory, but prices are accessible and fundamentals support long-term value.
 In Sun Belt metros, you have negotiating power, but you are buying into markets where prices may still have room to fall.

-Our recommendation: Use PropertyIQ's HomeReady scores to identify metros where affordability, supply-demand balance, and price stability align.
-A high HomeReady score means the market works in your favor as a buyer.
-A low score means proceed with caution, regardless of how appealing the weather is.
+Our recommendation: Use the PropertyIQ Score to identify metros positioned to outperform their state over the next few years.
+A high score means the market's demand fundamentals favor durable value; a low score means proceed with caution, regardless of how appealing the weather is.

 For Real Estate Investors

 Yield-focused investors should follow the scores north.
-Midwest metros like Grand Rapids, Pittsburgh, and Cincinnati offer the combination that cash-flow investors need: accessible entry prices, stable rental demand, and market health scores above 80 indicating balanced supply-demand conditions.
+Midwest metros like Grand Rapids, Pittsburgh, and Cincinnati offer the combination that cash-flow investors need: accessible entry prices, stable rental demand, and strong PropertyIQ Scores signaling markets positioned to outperform their state.

 Sun Belt markets may eventually present value opportunities, but our models indicate several have not yet found their floor.
 Catching a falling knife in Austin or Phoenix is a different proposition than buying into a stable, high-scoring market at fair value.

-Our recommendation: Explore the Market Health scores and interactive map to compare cap rates, rent growth, and price stability across metros.
+Our recommendation: Explore the PropertyIQ Score and interactive map to compare cap rates, rent growth, and price stability across metros.
 The data consistently shows that boring, stable markets produce better risk-adjusted returns than volatile boom-bust markets.

 The Bottom Line